 In Scientific Research

-In scientific studies, the researchers must design their experiments carefully to avoid unwanted reactivity.
+In scientific studies, researchers aim to design their experiments carefully to avoid unwanted reactivity.
 One option is to study people unobtrusively.
-To do that, they obtain information without the subjects, even knowing that they are a part of a research study.
+To do that, researchers obtain information without the subjects even knowing that they are a part of a research study.
 For example, scientists might put up a poster in a public place and watch how people passing by react to it.
-To avoid reactivity, they would have to stay hidden or get their data from a hidden surveillance camera.
-And, they would have to keep their study a secret until it was completed.
+To avoid reactivity, they would have to stay hidden or get their details from a hidden surveillance camera.
+Also, they would have to keep their study a secret until it was completed.

 In a single-blind medical experiment, the subjects wouldn't know what treatment they were being given.
 For example, they wouldn't know whether they were getting a placebo or an actual medication.